Skip to main content

 What Gainclone Amplifier's IC should I choose?

 Let's talk about the LM1875 first.
 This LM1875 sound is very musical.
-I've ever read on the internet about this LM1875 is vacuum tube alike amplifier but I am not argue about that since it is very subjective feeling.
+I've ever read on the internet about this LM1875 is vacuum tube alike amplifier, but I am not argue about that since it is very subjective feeling.
 But for sure, this LM1875 still presenting very good detail of the music with more forward and warmer vocal than the LM3875.

-Note should be taken that this LM1875 is the older IC amplifier compare to the LM3875.
+Note should be taken that this LM1875 is the older IC amplifier compared to the LM3875.
 The internal circuit of LM1875 not a complex as the LM3875.
 It doesn't have the protection circuit to internally cut the noise from turn ON - OFF sequence.
 Means that this LM1875 will having a pop noise during turning the amplifier ON or OFF.

 Then I will talk about the LM3875.
 You can read my review This LM3875 here, the sound of this LM3875 is very dynamic, very open and details compare to the LM1875.
 But the vocal is not as sweet as LM1875.